GlacioHack/xdem/doc/source/dem_class.md

 ## Statistics
 The `get_stats()` method allows to extract key statistical information from a raster in a dictionary.
-Supported statistics are : mean, median, max, mean, sum, sum of squares, 90th percentile, nmad, rmse, std.
+Supported statistics are : mean, median, max, mean, sum, sum of squares, 90th percentile, nmad, rmse, std, valid points, percentage valid points, valid points all data, percentage valid points all data.
+The RMSE is only relevant when the raster represents a difference of two objects.
 Callable functions are supported as well.

 - Get all statistics in a dict: